openshift/installer/docs/user/metal/install_upi.md

 #### Monitoring cluster completion

-Use the cluster finish [monitoring][#monitor-for-cluster-completion] to track when cluster has completely finished deploying.
+Use the cluster finish [monitoring](#monitor-for-cluster-completion) to track when cluster has completely finished deploying.

 #### Destroying the cluster